finbourne/lusid-sdk-python/sdk/docs/CalendarsApi.md

     filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
-        # [EARLY ACCESS] ListCalendarsInScope: List all calenders in a specified scope
+        # ListCalendarsInScope: List all calenders in a specified scope
         api_response = await api_instance.list_calendars_in_scope(scope, as_at=as_at, page=page, limit=limit, property_keys=property_keys, filter=filter)
         print("The response of CalendarsApi->list_calendars_in_scope:\n")
         pprint(api_response)